mikejholly/applejax/README.md

-## Hyper-minimal AJAX client for front-end applications.
+## Hyper-minimal AJAX client for the browser

 My goal was to create a modern, tiny and convenient AJAX request library with no dependencies.